Everyone aged 66 and over living permanently in the State is entitled to the

 passes.
 You should contact the Department of Social Protection to check whether

 your private bus operator accepts free travel passes - see 'Where to apply'

 The Government is introducing a Public Services Card which will allow people

-will eventually replace the Free Travel Pass.
-A pilot registration programme
+Public Services Card will eventually replace the Free Travel Pass.
+See our

 Services Card for more information.